realrubberduckdev/dp-blog/src/content/app-config-via-entrypoint.md

 draft: false
 ---
 # Introduction
-There a [nice post](https://dantehranian.wordpress.com/2015/03/25/how-should-i-get-application-configuration-into-my-docker-containers/) on the many available ways of passing in application configuration into a docker container.
+There is a [nice post](https://dantehranian.wordpress.com/2015/03/25/how-should-i-get-application-configuration-into-my-docker-containers/) on the many available ways of passing in application configuration into a docker container.
 Here is another one, which is similar to the ones listed in the post but still possibly stands out as a different technique.

 # App config via entrypoint
 The idea is that we pass in environment variables to a script that runs as the container [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint).
-This `entrypoint` script generates a settings json file for the application to use as its configuration.
+This `entrypoint` script generates a settings JSON file for the application to use as its configuration.

 Docker file with nginx base (can be any other base, but this example is nginx specific)
 ```